Leak detection

 If the meter tap and pipe near it have been damaged, for example, they've been run over by a car, hit by a lawnmower or vandalised, we may charge you extra for the repair work.

-If you see a leak on the road or footpath, even if it's just a trickle, please let us know.
+If you see a leak on the road or footpath, please let us know.

-If you've seen water leaking in a public space like a road, park or footpath, please report it so we can fix the problem as soon as possible.
+If you see water leaking in a public space like a road, park or footpath, please report it so we can fix the problem as soon as possible.

 If the problem is urgent or you're reporting between 11pm and 6am, call us on 13 20 90 24/7.